AIJPSH/thanos/README.md

 # thanos
-Created thanos repository to learn and experience GitHub
+Created thanos repository to learn and experience GitHub.

+Modified by Jayaprakash M.